Mowah-Chibuike/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 	- 5-print_comb2.py: prints numbers from 0 to 99.
 	- 6-print_comb3.py: prints all possible different combinations of two digits.
 	- 7-islower.py: contains function that checks for lowercase character.
+	- 8-uppercase.py: contains function that prints a string in uppercase followed by a new line.